belgianGeek/Youtube-dlBatch/README.md

 Before being able to use this script, there are some prerequisites :
 1. You should have downloaded Youtube-dl (the latest version is available [here](https://github.com/rg3/youtube-dl/releases)).
 You just have to download the `youtube-dl.exe` file of the latest commit.
 If you already have Youtube-dl, you can update it.
 To do it, just go into the folder where it is saved and run the `youtube-dl -U` command in the console.

-2. You should also have downloaded thr latest release of [FFMPEG](https://github.com/GyanD/codexffmpeg/releases) to extract and process audio files.
+2. You should also have downloaded the latest release of [FFMPEG](https://github.com/GyanD/codexffmpeg/releases) to extract and process audio files.
 You have to download a `.zip` archive from which you should extract only the `bin` folder content.
 Once done place it in the same folder as `Youtube-dl`.

 This isn't as difficult as it seems, don't be afraid :wink:.